The Duke Philosophy

 The 4 Nephrology Scholar Pathways

-World-class Training for Both an Academic or Clinical Practice Career
+World-Class Training for an Academic or Clinical Practice Career

 Whether a fellow intends to pursue a clinical career or a research career, the first year of training is composed of clinical training on four consultative services and two outpatient rotations.